ConcealNetwork/conceal-guardian/HOW-TO_HTTPS.md

 #### Redirect http to https
-Lets' modify our config file to redirect the http request to https and to include the certificate information:
+Lets' modify our config file to redirect the http request to https and to include the certificate information: still within `/etc/apache2/sites-available`
 ```
 sudo nano conceal-your_domain-xyz.conf
 ```
-and modify the file with following (uncomment, removing #, if you want to add more options):
+and modify the file to reflect the following changes (uncomment, removing #, if you want to add more options):
 ```
 <VirtualHost *:80>